Christopher Vialva: Death row and execution

-In a final bid to escape the gallows, Vialva's defense counsel appealed to both the Court of Appeal (Fifth Circuit) and the U.S. Supreme Court for a stay of execution, after citing that Vialva's trial defense was not adequately raised and mitigating factors of his troubled childhood were not presented before the jury to ensure a fair chance of having his life spared, and they also claimed that Vialva had organic brain injuries and untreated bipolar disorder at the time of the offense.
+In a final bid to escape the death penalty, Vialva's defense counsel appealed to both the Court of Appeal (Fifth Circuit) and the U.S. Supreme Court for a stay of execution, after citing that Vialva's trial defense was not adequately raised and mitigating factors of his troubled childhood were not presented before the jury to ensure a fair chance of having his life spared, and they also claimed that Vialva had organic brain injuries and untreated bipolar disorder at the time of the offense.
 Using scientific research reports as proof, Vialva's lawyers argued that his age of 19 scientifically did not allow him to have sufficient maturity to grasp the grave consequences of his actions and death penalty at the time.
 It was further revealed that Vialva's former lawyer in 2000 was coincidentally seeking appointment with the judicial office that was prosecuting Vialva at the time, which his counsel claimed was unfair to him.
 However, the Supreme Court refused to accept Vialva's final appeal and allowed his execution to proceed.

 On September 24, 2020, 40-year-old Christopher Vialva was put to death via lethal injection at USP Terre Haute.
 Vialva, who ordered Pizza Hut as his last meal and converted to Messianic Judaism, expressed remorse and asked God to comfort the families of the couple he killed back in 1999.
 He also accepted a prayer before he was administered with a single dose of pentobarbital.
 In response to the execution of Vialva, Todd Bagley's mother stated that she wanted Vialva to face the consequences of his actions, stating he had to pay for taking her son's life.

 Two months after he died, Vialva's co-accused Brandon Bernard was also executed by lethal injection on December 10, 2020, despite appeals from former jurors, prosecutors, and media personality Kim Kardashian to grant him clemency.
 Individually, Bernard's case was also controversial given that compared to Vialva's role as ringleader in the Bagley murders, Bernard's status as a low-level gang member and "murkier" role – mainly the uncertainty of his degree of culpability behind the crime – convinced the stakeholders who advocated against Bernard's execution that he did not deserve execution.
 It was similarly argued that Bernard, who was also African-American, was being implicated in the alleged racial bias that sent him and Vialva to death row and ultimately ended with execution.